22 Recursion and fixed points

 22.4 Trampolining

-Since R will not optimize tail calls, we have to do it ourselves.
-The trick: instead of making a recursive call, return a thunk (a zero-argument function that represents the call you would have made).
-A loop, the trampoline, keeps calling the thunk until it gets a non-function result:
+Since R refuses to optimize tail calls, you can do it by hand.
+The idea: instead of making a recursive call, return a thunk (a zero-argument function that represents the call you would have made).
+Then a loop, the trampoline, keeps calling thunks until it gets a non-function result:

 trampoline <- function(f, ...) {